3 Ways Your Pokerface isn’t Working and How to Fix It

 Bonus tip: Professional poker players Maria Ho and Phil Ivey like to wait people out to see if they crack after a few minutes.
 When people are trying to read you, be aware that it’s not always your first reaction they are assessing.
 They may want to see how long you can keep your cool.

 Even a willingness to examine your own body language will go a long way and transform subconscious giveaways into conscious movements you can control and change.
 Many poker players never begin to study their own behavior.
 Doing so will go a long way and speaks volumes as to your dedication.
+Learning how to play poker effectively requires not only mastering strategies and understanding odds but also developing the ability to manage your tells and read others.
+By honing self-awareness and addressing unintentional signals, you gain an edge over opponents who overlook this critical aspect of the game.
+Ultimately, refining both your gameplay and body language can elevate your performance to a professional level.

 Table of Contents